infn-epics/phoebus-services-chart/README.md

 * Child nodes of folder nodes are folder or configuration nodes.
 Child nodes of configuration nodes are only snapshot nodes.
-Snapshot nodes do not contain child nodes, but they are associated with snapshot items (PV values).
+Snapshot nodes do not contain child nodes, but they are associated with snapshot items (PV values) that are not part of the tree structure.

 * Each node can be associated with an arbitrary number of string properties, e.g. a "golden" property can be set on snapshot nodes.